 While it is generally not recommended for players to roll against each other (as the game is not balanced for that style of conflict), if need be, have the initiating player roll to set the difficulty for the “defending” player.

-Roll your own resources as they apply to the action.
-You may add your hits to the other PC’s, combining the total towards their action.
+You may spend your action to assist another PC.
+Roll your own resources as they apply to the action and add your hits to the other PC’s total, combining the total towards their action.

-When attacking an NPC, roll roll your action as normal against their defensiveness score.
+If you are engaged with an opponent, you may spend your action to attack them.
+Roll your action as normal against their most applicable action score.
 You may or may not know what that score is.
 Ammunition does not count as a resource.
 Shoves and grapples are considered attacks, but do not deal damage.

 If dealing damage, follow this guide: